saksham316/Notebook-Backend/README.md

 ### =>News tab of the notebook app is not working because of free api which does not work in production build.
 Works fine in local server

 This repo. consists of the backend code ..
-Please check out the Notebook Frontend Repo. here https://github.com/FantomDX316/Notebook-Frontend
+Please check out the Notebook Frontend Repo.... here https://github.com/FantomDX316/Notebook-Frontend